The Man with the Golden Arm: Plot

 Frankie Machine is released from the federal Narcotic Farm in Lexington, Kentucky, and returns to his run-down neighborhood on the North Side of Chicago.
-A drug addict (the drug is never named, but heroin is strongly implied), Frankie became clean in prison.
+A drug addict (the drug is never named, but heroin is strongly implied), Frankie became clean in rehab for 6 months.
 On the outside, he greets friends and acquaintances.
 Sparrow, who runs a con selling homeless dogs, clings to him like a younger brother, but Schwiefka, for whom Frankie used to deal in his illegal card game, has more sinister reasons for welcoming him back, as does Louie, Machine's former drug dealer.

-Frankie returns home to his wife Zosh, who supposedly needs to use a wheelchair after a car crash years earlier that was caused by Frankie driving drunk.
+Frankie returns home to his wife, Zosh, who supposedly needs to use a wheelchair after a car crash years earlier that was caused by Frankie driving drunk.
 Zosh is secretly recovered but pretends to be unable to walk to guilt Frankie into staying with her.
 He thinks he has what it takes to play drums for a big band.
 While calling to make an appointment, he bumps into an old flame, Molly, who works in a strip joint as a hostess and lives in the apartment below Frankie's.
 Unlike Zosh, Molly encourages his dream of becoming a drummer.

-Frankie soon gets an audition and asks Sparrow to get him a new suit, but the suit is stolen and he ends up in a cell at a local Chicago police precinct.
-Schwiefka offers to pay the bail, if Frankie deals cards for him again.
+Frankie soon gets an audition and asks Sparrow to get him a new suit, but the suit is a stolen one and he ends up in a cell at a local Chicago police precinct.
+Schwiefka offers to pay the bail if Frankie deals cards for him again.
 Frankie refuses at first because he thinks that Schwiefka told the police that the suit is stolen, and he does not want to deal anymore, fearing the atmosphere may lead him to relapse.
 But he soon changes his mind, based on his desire to land an audition.